European stock traders place their successful bets in the dark | ExBulletin

 Goldman Sachs told Reuters that its European block transaction volumes in the first quarter of 2021 had already surpassed 2020 levels, which themselves had doubled from 2019.
 It declined to disclose the volumes.
 Another major US bank has confirmed similar European growth rates on condition of anonymity.

-Among other leading venues, more than $ 7 billion in shares traded on CBOE’s European block trading platform in April and more than $ 10 billion on Liquidnet, according to broker data. and the analysis company Instinet.
+Among other major venues, more than $ 7 billion of shares were traded on CBOE’s European block trading platform in April and more than $ 10 billion on Liquidnet, according to data from the broker and the Instinet analysis company.

 LSE AND EURONEXT